President: Walter Freer

 Review of the season

 The season opened on Sunday April 23 with Toronto Hungaria defeating Toronto Olympia 6-2 in front of 4,000 fans at Stanley Park.
 On Saturday April 29 Ulster United beat Montreal Concordia 3-2 in front of 1,687 fans in Toronto.
 Johnny Menzies, Bobby James and John McManus scored for Ulster.
-Mike Horvath and Vic Gambaro scored for Concordia.
+Charlie Horvath and Humberto Gambaro scored for Concordia.
 The following day 4,316 fans watched Toronto Ukraina and Montreal Concordia play to a 4-4 tie.
 George Crook and Ken Smith scored two goals each for Ukraina.
-Dadderio, Jorge, Tito Maule and Sanchez scored for Concordia.
+Hector Dadderio, Joao Jorge, Tito Maule and Jorge Sanchez scored for Concordia.

 Later in the season Ken Smith joined Toronto Italia in the ECPSL.
 Ken was known as a happy wanderer.
 After the ECPSL season he joined Halifax City in England.